 Although the Passenger Vessel Services Act could have prevented cruises to Alaska this season, intervention from the US government ensures locals get the chance to welcome cruise ship guests back to the beautiful north.

 Serenade of the Seas boasts a gross tonnage of 90,090 with a capacity for 2,490 passengers and 891 crew members.
 The vessel will not be full, as cruise ships are still sailing with lower capacities at this time.

-And although the vessel has been through a test sailing which she completed early in July, the cruise line has a vaccination mandate for all passengers over the age of 16, who should have had their last shot at least 14 days before sailing.
+Although the vessel has been through a test sailing, which she completed early in July, the cruise line has a vaccination mandate for all passengers over the age of 16, who should have had their last shot at least 14 days before sailing.

 Guests younger than 16 do not need to be vaccinated for cruises in July; however, they will need to go through COVID testing and be bound to stricter guidelines on board and ashore.
 For cruises in August, the mandate will also include teenagers aged 12 and up.

 The seven-night itineraries from Seattle will see Serenade of the Seas call in ports like Ketchikan.
 Juneau, Sitka, Icy Strait Point, and visits to Dawes Glacier and Endicott Arm fjord.
 Royal Caribbean is offering two different voyages with slight itinerary changes.

 Also Read: IDEAL Things to Do in Sitka, Alaska